Packaging and hygiene solutions: Possibilities and limits of compostability

 So, the choice of raw materials is crucial in designing a product we want to be compostable.
 Some materials fulfill this role naturally, such as cellulose (from wood), natural starch and chitin (from lobster and shrimp shells).

-Biodegradable or compostable, a matter of time
+Biodegradable or compostable, a matter of time and environmental safety

 Cellulose, a material for composting